EderRoger/ansible_docker/README.md

 # Ansible, Docker provisioning a HAProxy Loadbalancing

-A simple example using module ansible docker to build an container enviroment, to test you need to install ansisble, vagrant..
+A simple example using module ansible docker to build an container enviroment

+# Requirements

+You must already have (ansible and docker) installed

 # Start a environment with a vagrant command